EEGSignalProcessing/EEGDataPro/README.md

 INSTALLATION
 ---------------------

-TMSEEG is packages as a MATLAB App for easy installation.
+EEGDataPro is packages as a MATLAB App for easy installation.
 For further
 instruction:
 http://www.mathworks.com/videos/packaging-and-installing-matlab-apps-70404.html